giorgosnikolaou/Abstract-Data-Types/README.md

-# Abstruct Data Structures in C
+# Abstract Data Structures in C

 This repository contains the implementation of the following ADTs:
 * Vector